ZoranAshura/Docker_Basic/README.md

 ## Part 3.
 Mini web server

-It's time to take a little break from the docker to prepare for the last stage.
-It's time to write your own server.

 **== Task ==**

 ##### Write a mini server in **C** and **FastCgi** that will return a simple page saying `Hello World!`.